-This $13$-dimensional ball quotient is known to contain a $10$-dimensional one of which an open-dense subset is the moduli space of cubic threefolds.
-The main result of this paper may be summed up by saying that it proves Allcock's conjecture for a regular neighborhood of this subball quotient. \\
+This $13$-dimensional ball quotient is known to contain a closed subvariety of which an open-dense subset is the moduli space of cubic threefolds and whose normalization is a ball quotient of dimension 10.
+The main result of this paper may be summed up by saying that it proves Allcock's conjecture for a regular neighborhood of this subvariety. \\

 In order to state the conjecture, we first need to recall what Eisenstein lattices are.
 Suppose $L$ is an even integral lattice and $\rho\in \Orth(L)$ an orthogonal transformation satisfying $\rho^2+\rho +1=0$ (in other words, $\rho$ has order $3$ and its only fixed point is the origin).
-Then $L$ becomes a module over the Eisenstein ring $\Ecal:=\ZZ[x]/(x^2+x +1)$, which we embed in $\CC$ by sending $x$ to $\omega:=e^{2\pi\sqrt{-1}/3}$.
-A standard procedure converts the given form on $L$ into an $\Ecal$-valued hermitian form on this module defined by
+Then $L$ becomes a module over the Eisenstein ring $\Ecal:=\ZZ[u]/(u^2+u +1)$, \nomenclature[A]{$\Ecal$}{The Eisenstein ring\nomrefpage} which we embed in $\CC$ by sending $u$ to $\omega:=e^{2\pi\sqrt{-1}/3}$. \nomenclature[G]{$\omega$}{A primitive third root of unity\nomrefpage} The following rule converts the given form on $L$ into an $\Ecal$-valued hermitian form on this module defined by